 Counselling is not about changing other people, about cutting out conflict instead it is a space where you can look at changes you can make and how you can make different choices.
 Therapy is a process of personal growth, a way of moving on with our lives in a different way; of exploring meanings; and to experiment with new ways of being.

-I offer counselling for individuals from Dyke Road Avenue Hove and individual and couple counselling from first avenue in Hove.
+I offer counselling for individuals and couples counselling from locations both in Hove and also Brighton.
 Both premises are easily accessible by car or public transport.
 Each has ample on street parking and is serviced by Bus or train.

 - Stress, anxiety and depression